ShoomanKhatri/Github-Gists/README.md

 # Getting Started

+## Use of Gist
+   GitHub Gists serve as a quick and easy way to share code snippets, scripts, and text notes.
+They're often used for:

+   * Sharing code snippets during discussions.
+   * Storing and sharing configuration files.
+   * Collaborating on small projects or assignments.
+   * Embedding executable examples in documentation or tutorials.
 ## You can run this index.js by following steps:
 1. Copy the raw file of 'index.js' and paste it to your computer.(or simply you can download it).
 2.Set up the requirements by typing this in terminal as follows: